Graphical combinatorics and a distributive law for modular operads: Definitions and examples

 The category $\mathsf{WP}$ of ($\Set$-valued) wheeled properads is canonically equivalent to the slice category $\CSM\ov Di$ of \textit{directed modular operads}.
 This is well-defined since the terminal directed graphical species $Di$ trivially admits the structure of a modular operad (see \cref{ex:direction}).
 An equivalence between wheeled PROPs in linear categories and directed circuit algebras is established in \cite{DHR20}.
-The equivalence between $\CSM \ov Di$ and $\mathsf{WP}$ is extended to an equivalence between wheeled PROPs and circuit operads in \cite{Ray21a}.

 \end{ex}